ishtiakzaman/StreetViewMiningTool/README.md

 # Street View Mining Tool

+Tool to get google street view images from list of locations selected from google maps.

-##### \*Warning: Limited usage only due to api registered for *ishtiak.zaman@gmail.com*, which includes a free plan with limited number of access to google map and google street view.
+##### \*Warning: Limited usage only due to api key registered for ishtiak.zaman@gmail.com, which includes a free plan with limited number of access to google map and google street view images.

 ## geo_generator.html
 Run the **geo_generator.html** to generate geo locations directly from google map.
 Features included: